oracle/terraform-kubernetes-installer/docs/input-variables.md

 ![](./images/private_cp_subnet_public_lb_access.jpg)

-It is also valid to set `control_plane_subnet_access=private` while keeping `k8s_master_lb_access=public`.
+It is also valid to set `control_plane_subnet_access=private` while keeping `etcd_lb_access=public` and `k8s_master_lb_access=public`.
 In this scenario, instances in the cluster's control plane will still provisioned in _private_ subnets and require NAT instance(s).
-However, the Load Balancer for your back-end Kubernetes Master(s) will be launched in a public subnet and will therefore be accessible over the Internet if the inbound security rules allow.
+However, the Load Balancer for your etcd and  back-end Kubernetes Master(s) will be launched in a public subnet and will therefore be accessible over the Internet if the inbound security rules allow.

 *Note*